Source: Ron Francis to be named Seattle GM

 The expansion Seattle franchise is set to begin play in the 2021-22 season as the NHL's 32nd team.

-After longtime Detroit GM Ken Holland went to Edmonton, adviser Dave Tippett left Seattle Hockey Partners LLC to become the Oilers' coach, and Vegas' Kelly McCrimmon and Columbus' Bill Zito received promotions, there was a limited pool of experienced NHL executives to choose from for this job.
+After longtime Detroit GM Ken Holland went to Edmonton, adviser Dave Tippett left Seattle Hockey Partners LLC to become the Oilers' coach, and Vegas' Kelly McCrimmon and Columbus' Bill Zito received promotions, there was a limited pool of experienced NHL executives to choose from for the Seattle job.

 The 56-year-old has been in hockey operations since shortly after the end of his Hall of Fame playing career.
 All of that time has come with the Carolina Hurricanes, including four seasons as GM.